 If you are the owner, you may be able to deduct the property taxes you paid in the tax year from your gross income.
-You may also generally deduct any interest you pay on your mortgage.
+While there are limitations, you may also generally deduct interest you pay on your mortgage.

 Just as with your student loans, the amount you’ll be able to deduct will probably be greatest during your first few years of homeownership since this is when your interest payments will be highest because of amortization.

 Finally, if your state or local government issues you a qualified mortgage credit certificate, you may also be eligible to use a portion of your mortgage interest payments toward a tax credit instead.
 You’ll have to reduce your mortgage interest deduction by the amount of this credit.
 However, a credit is more powerful than a simple deduction because rather than reducing your taxable income, it reduces your entire tax bill dollar-for-dollar.